10 Best Festivals In The World

 The Wildebeest Migration, Kenya & Tanzania

-A phenomenal wildlife spectacle that takes place every year is the Serengeti Wildebeest Migration.
-Around 1.5 million wildebeest along with hordes of zebras, gazelles, and impalas migrate from Serengeti in Tanzania to Masai Mara in Kenya looking for water and green grasslands.
-The animals make a long and endless journey of over 3000 kilometers from north to south.
-Their movement attracts predators like lions, cheetahs, and crocodiles and lots of mammals fall prey to them.
-It is a great opportunity for travelers to witness an amazing sight where only the fittest survive.
+The Serengeti Wildebeest Migration is a phenomenal wildlife spectacle that occurs every year.
+Around 1.5 million wildebeest, as well as hordes of zebras, gazelles, and impalas, migrate from Tanzania’s Serengeti to Kenya’s Masai Mara in search of water and green grasslands.
+The animals travel over 3000 kilometers from north to south, a long and seemingly endless journey.
+Their movements attract predators such as lions, cheetahs, and crocodiles, and many mammals fall prey to them.
+During migration, the abundance of prey sustains these predators and their cubs.
+It is a fantastic opportunity for visitors to witness an amazing sight where only the fittest survive.

 Place: Kenya and Tanzania